kraflab/dsda-doom/prboom2/src/patch_notes.md

 - Example: `dsda-doom -iwad doom2 -file rush` will produce `dsda_doom_data/doom2/rush/`
 - You can change the root location with `-data path` or with the environment variable `DOOMDATADIR`
 - Directories are created automatically
-- Currently stores save files, eventually more fun things :^)
+- Currently stores save files, attempts, splits

 #### Command Display
 - New option to display command history